 A. Air handling unit is a crucial component of HVAC systems that circulates and conditions the air within a building.
 It consists of fans, filters, coils, dampers, and controls that work together to ensure proper air circulation, temperature control, and air quality maintenance.

-A. Advancements in energy efficiency have led to improved performance in air handling units.
+A. Advancements in energy efficiency have led to improved performance in air handling systems.
 They achieve energy savings through technologies such as variable-speed drives (VSDs), which allow fans to operate at varying speeds based on demand.
 Additionally, advanced control algorithms and sensors enable precise control over temperature and airflow, reducing energy wastage.

 A. Smart controls and automation enhance the functionality of air handling units.
 They enable variable blower speeds to match demand, reducing starting and stopping cycles.
 Air handling units can be controlled by standard thermostats or advanced building automation systems.
 Advanced algorithms also facilitate predictive maintenance, notifying facility managers about potential issues before they escalate.